mr-light-show/calendar-card-pro/README.md

 max_days_to_show: 2
 show_location: true
 ```
-This exmaple will show a minimum of 2 days and 5 events in compact mode.
+In compact mode this example will show a maximum of 2 days or 5 events (which ever shows more)

 ### 🚀 Next Steps